 This vegetarian korma recipe was one of the very first recipes I ever created.
 It’s based on a lamb korma recipe that my husband loves.
 I’m a bit more vegetarian than he is, so I was challenged to convincingly convert one of his favourite recipes into a meatless meal.

-The result is one of my family’s favourite dinner.
+The result is one of my family’s favourite dinners.
 Rich, creamy and satisfying, I always make a double batch then freeze the leftovers.
 It’s perfect for a quick lunch or dinner.

 - Rice: The traditional option for this saucy korma.

-- Cauliflower rice: I’m not a huge fan of rice so I usually make rice for the kids then have cauliflower rice myself.
+- Cauliflower rice: Personally, I’m not a huge fan of rice so I usually make rice for the kids then have cauliflower rice myself.
 I make a large batch, whenever cauliflower’s on sale and freeze it in individual servings.

-- Naan bread: I’ll admit that I’m a huge fan of warm naan, especially my homemade gluten-free naan.
+- Naan bread: I am a huge fan of warm naan, especially my homemade gluten-free naan.
 (Honestly, my favourite GF bread ever!)

 Vegetarian Korma with Black Bean and Mushroom